akvo/akvo-product-design/FLOW/Features/117---SIgnature-question-type/Functional design document.md

 Note: There are two terms commonly used for electronic signatures.
 An electronic signature is any signature in electronic form, as a scanned image of one’s ink signature, a mouse scribble, a voice signature, etc. A digital signature, which is actually a subset of electronic signatures, goes further in terms of proving who could have made the mark.
 Akvo FLOW signatures fulfill all requirements for electronic signatures, which are legally binding in almost all countries.
 Akvo FLOW records the time when the signature was taken, as well as the ID of the device for confirmation.

 We cannot fully implement non-repudiation, as we don't have access to digital identities.
 Implementing a digital signature which has stronger legal ground in comparison to electronic signature is more complex and there are existing tools which provide such functionality.
-We have decided to provide a functionality that is commonly used in survey tools, and is fulfils all requirements of an electronic signature.
+We have decided to provide a functionality that is commonly used in survey tools, and fulfils all requirements of an electronic signature.
 The legal limitations of electronic signatures need to be explicitly added to the FLOW documentation.

 ### Marketing description
 A marketing description of this feature.